-Eighteen-year-old Edge, budding scientist and indeterminate prodigy, was persecuted by the promise of adventure.
+Eighteen-year-old Edge, budding scientist and indeterminate prodigy, was claimed by the promise of adventure.
 It stalked her every waking thought, her every late-night craving.
-Working with hazardous chemicals in her pristine lab coat and closed-toed shoes, calloused hands gloved in latex and frayed hair bound by rubber, only amplified the yearning drumming deep in her body.
-Adrenaline was her hormone of choice as it pulsed through her veins, seeking, coaxing, demanding.
-When she discovered an abandoned corridor, her first thoughts ran to the possibilities it offered.
+Adrenaline pulsed through her veins.
+When she discovered an unknown molecule, her first thoughts ran to the possibilities it offered.
 When she traveled home via the Light Generators, she wished that she could feel their tremendous speed.
 And when darkness descended on her domed shelter, she thrilled.
 On most nights, darkness marked the time to play, to explore.

 Tonight, it marked the time to worry.

-As she sorted through the maps scattered along the desk, Edge heard the assured step that indicated her best friend's arrival.
-"I'm in the back," she said as the pressure in her chest decompressed.
+Her thoughts stalled when she heard a familiar assured step.
+"I'm in the back," she said as the pressure in her chest lessened.
 "Grab gloves and get your ass over here!"

-"Well, well, what's the addict up to now?"
+"Well, well, what's the junkie up to now?"
 Sage said, his teasing tone floating through the house.
 Edge returned to her work with a sad smile.

-If Edge was honest with herself, she might admit to the curiosity that August inspired.
+If Edge was honest with herself, she might admit to the curiosity that August inspired as a famous traveler.
 She might admit to the hurt that their separation evoked.
-Despite her best efforts at avoidance, that reality persisted; missing her mother and wishing that she could accompany her on trips.
+Despite her best efforts at avoidance, that reality persisted; missing her mother and wishing that she could accompany August on her government sponsored trips.
 But Edge did not deal in personal truths or unwieldy emotions.
 She dealt in hard facts and cold observations, and her mother's desk was a mess of paper and pens and cracked computer screens.
 There was a lot of data to organize.

-Sage lounged against the front of the desk, his arms crossed.
-When Edge was younger and her mother less in demand, August would forewarn her with the tragedies that had occurred on Earth.
+Sage leaned against the front of the desk, his arms crossed.
+When Edge was younger and her mother less in demand, August would tell her stories about Earth.
 One involved an iceberg with a fourth of its mass floating on the cold ocean, and the rest hidden to those who passed.
 Sage was that iceberg: tall and lean but undoubtedly present, saturating the room with an indelible force.
-You might never discover what he hid beneath that frothing water, but it didn't matter because he was solid and steady, and harsh and proud, and the best damn friend she had ever had.
+She might never discover what he hid, but it didn't matter because he was solid and steady, and harsh and proud, and the best friend she had ever had.

-"Psh, there's plenty of light left for a good run through the dome-ways.
-Don't discount me just yet."
+"Hey, there's plenty of light left for a good run through the dome-ways.
+Don't discount me yet."
 Then worry wrenched Edge, and her grin faded.
 "Actually that was a lie.
 I can't tonight.
 I...
 She's gone, Sage."

 Without hesitation, he secured his spot at her side and observed her in that frozen way he had, gaze fixed and no muscle twitching.
 Sometimes his attention bothered her, so she would look at him, really and truly look.
 You want people to stop?
 Stare at them until they shift and adjust and focus elsewhere.
 In her experience, most people seemed uncomfortable with being caught, judgment so clear in their eyes.
 Sage was no exception, though he tried to withhold his opinions until she asked for them.

 Tonight Edge welcomed his looks, his observation.
-His presence was instant comfort, a warmth that chased the dread of absence.
+His presence was instant comfort, a warmth that erased the dread of absence.